UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Turner throws significantly more leather — a 2.1 sig. strike per minute gap.
 Mullarkey is far more active with takedowns, averaging 2.7 more per 15 minutes.
 Turner has tighter striking defense, making opponents miss more often.

 The Pick: Jalin Turner over Jamie Mullarkey.
-The model gives Turner a slight nod at 58% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Turner a slight nod at 56% — this could easily go either way.
+The market implies 59% for Turner, but our model sees only 56%.
+That 3-point gap favoring Mullarkey is worth watching.

 Marina Rodriguez vs Yan Xiaonan